Ogema, Saskatchewan: Ogema Regional Park

-The Jean Shaver Art Gallery

-Jean Shaver, Born 1889, was an artist who lived mostly outside Bengough.
-Built in 2016, her pioneer art is housed in the art gallery at the Deep South Pioneer Museum.

 The British American Gas Station

 The British America Gas Station is the only heritage service station in Saskatchewan.
 It was first built in 1925 by Harry Brogden, and closed in 1985.
 The town has since restored the filling station and in 1997 it was given Municipal Heritage Property Status.

 Deep South Pioneer Museum

 The museum was first organized in 1977 by interested persons from Ogema, Pangman, Bengough, Avonlea and other districts.
 These individuals felt the need to preserve the history and heritage of the local community.
 Land was purchased near the outskirts of town.
-Over the past 30 years, the museum has accumulated over 30 restored buildings and over 1000 pieces of farm equipment.
+Over the past 30 years, the museum has accumulated over 30 restored buildings and over 1,000 pieces of farm equipment.
 Its hundreds of thousands of artifacts and items make it the largest community owned museum in Western Canada.
 An annual "Museum Day" is held during the second Sunday in July.
 This event offers blacksmith, threshing and rope making demonstrations as well as a parade and musical entertainment.
 Many of the buildings in the museum have false fronts which were a common aesthetic characteristic of the early 1900s.
+The pioneer art of Jean Shaver (1887-1971), an artist who lived mostly outside Bengough, Saskatchewan, is housed in an art gallery at museum.